grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 ![Sockshop App](img/sockshop-app.png)
 6. One more fix!
 We notice for your non-colorblind people that the two blue colors are just too similar, and we want to make it obvious.
 So, right from the dashboard, we click on the blue line associated with _user_, and a set of default colors appear.
 Choose Purple.

-## Convert the Server Request Rates panel from an old "graph" panel to a Stat Panel
+## Convert the Server Request Rates panel from an old "graph" panel to a Bar Gauge Panel
 Like our first panel, we want context to understand what good looks like.
 Knowing our internal data patterns, we want to avoid service overload conditions where end-user performance can be affected.
 1. Edit the *Server Request Rates* panel (click on the panel's title and then *Edit*)
 2. Switch the Visualization Type from *Graph (Old)* to *Bar Gauge*